 Simpler, more integrated processes

-CoSchedule is a popular marketing tool that helps content teams schedule blog content, email content and social media promotions all in one place, instead of several different tools.
-CEO and co-founder Garrett Moon thought of the tool when he asked one simple question: why can’t we do all of these tasks in one place?
+CoSchedule is a popular marketing tool that helps teams with blog content planning, email content planning, social media promotions, and other digital marketing functions all in one place, eliminating the need for multiple tools.
+CEO and co-founder Garrett Moon thought of this marketing management software when he asked one simple question: why can’t we do all of these tasks in one place?

 Pivoting based on market response

 Screenshare video tool Loom grew really big, really quickly.
-The tool was originally devised for user testing, and when the startup struggled to gain traction and monetized, their users helped them realize that the tool had a dozen other use cases.
+The tool was originally devised for user testing, and when the startup struggled to gain traction and monetized, changing their pricing model, their users helped them realize that the tool had a dozen other use cases.
+A far quicker and simpler alternative to standard video conferencing, you can record and share screen messages in a chat using Loom.
 This is an example of a micro SaaS idea that has expanded into a product dubbed “the next Slack.”

 Where to find new profitable SaaS ideas